SojebSikder/create-sojeb-express-ts-app/README.md

   }
 ```

-Now If we want to delete files, we can do like this.
+Now If we want to delete files:

 ```typescript
   // import { Storage } from "../../../system/src";